-This report is based on census data provided to us as of June, 2023.
+Because this is a roll-forward valuation, this report is based on census data previously provided to us as of June, 2023 for the June 30, 2023 full valuation.
 Distributions of participants by age and service can be found on page 17.
-For non-lifetime benefits, the active count below excludes employees for whom it is not possible to receive retiree benefits (e.g. employees who are already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).
+For non-lifetime benefits, the active count below excludes employees for whom it was not possible to receive retiree benefits (e.g. employees who were already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).

-Current Year Prior Year

-June 30, 2023 Valuation Date June 30, 2021 Valuation Date

-June 30, 2023 Measurement Date June 30, 2022 Measurement Date
+Valuation Year June 30, 2023 Valuation Date June 30, 2024 Measurement Date

 Active Employees eligible for future benefits

-Count 3 4
+Count 3

-Average Age 61.7 59.7
+Average Age 61.7

-Average Years of Service 38.3 36.3
+Average Years of Service 38.3

 Retirees currently receiving benefits

-Count 13 22
+Count 13

-Average Age 66.4 65.6
+Average Age 66.4